StarPlayrX/Virtual-Multi-Mouse/README.md

 Like Batocera it's made to just play!
 Need to change your mouse configuration?
 Multi-Mouse intelligently preflights the games you play ahead of time.
 Within a flash it sets up the virtual mouse accordingly.
 All you need to do is run a game!

 Known issue: The Apple Magic Trackpad by default has been removed from Virtual Multi-Mouse.
 This Trackpad slows down and Spinner and Trackball setup.
 If you need to use it, you can simply comment out the 'Apple' variable in multimouse.sh.

 Troubleshooting: If things are not working, try exiting your game and relaunching it.
 This usually should not be needed but that sometimes gives VMM a jump start.
 If your mouse controllers are still not working, reboot Batocera.
 Worst case, try backing up and removing the Batocera.conf file.
-We are aware somethings this file gets defunct, We will start backing it up in the next release and also include a clean version v36 as well.
-We hope that issue will be resolved soon.
+We are aware sometimes this file gets corrupted, We during an install, we will start backing it up in the next release and retain a clean copy from the latest batocera release.

 ## 🐭👾🖲️ Ready to Enter the Multi-Verse?